RedCoolBeans/docker-beegfs/README.md

 These images are provided free of charge by RedCoolBeans.
 Various security measures have not been implemented or added in these images.
-For supported and security hardened images with Bacula Enterprise, please [contact us](http://www.redcoolbeans.com/contact/).
+For supported and security hardened images with BeeGFS, please [contact us](http://www.redcoolbeans.com/contact/).

 ## Copyright and license